ga-wdi-boston/browser-template-ARCHIVED/README.md

 * The entry point into your application should be the only Javascript file at the top level.
 By convention it's called `index.js`, `app.js`, `main.js`, or `server.js`, and is named in the `package.json` file.

-* All of your other code goes into the `./lib` (library) directory.
+* All of your other code goes into the `./assets` directory.

 * All of your tests go into the `./spec` (specification) directory.

 ## Grunt automations

 Type these at the command line to see useful things happen.

-* `grunt debug` - runs your application in debug mode, fires up a `node-inspector` translation process, and opens a Chrome window to access `node-inspector`.

-* `grunt test` - runs your test suite

 * `grunt nag` - runs code quality analysis tools on your code and complains